-B50FF03: Methods in Contextual Theology
+B50FF03: Introduction to Contextual Theology

 This course aims to provide students with an introduction to the study and practice of theology.
 It will look at what theology is, who does theology, where it is done, and for what purpose.
 The traditional sources of theological reflection, such as the Bible, traditions, experience and reason will be examined.
 The contextuality of all theologies will be stressed, and the relativity of traditional Western theology will be exposed, and newer approaches to theology will be explored, including liberation theologies of the two-thirds world.
-Students will be encouraged to bring a Pacific focus to their own work, drawing on various models of contextual theology with a view to identifying, describing and critically analysing the methods that undergird such models.
+Students will be encouraged to draw on their Pacific cultures in developing their own theologies in dialogue with various models of contextual theology with a view to identifying, describing and critically analyzing the methods that undergird such models.